Relationship intelligence in B2B outreach

 • And hit your sales goals

-“Doing your homework not only shows your customers that you care, it separates you from your competitors and helps you build rapport and credibility faster,” says Shari Levitin, best-selling author, and sales coach, in this LinkedIn article
+“Doing your homework shows your customers that you care and separates you from your competitors and helps you build rapport and credibility faster,” says Shari Levitin, best-selling author, and sales coach, in this LinkedIn article.

 Research also backs up this fact — while 76% of top performers say that they always conduct research before reaching out to prospects, buyers cited “not knowing my company and its needs” as one of the biggest deal-breakers when making a business purchase.